Sex. It happens in your brain. That’s what Dear Abby, Ann Landers and Dr. Ruth all used to say. They were on to something.

 The authors concluded that “The present study shows sex-atypical cerebral asymmetry and functional connections in homosexual subjects.

+The results cannot be primarily ascribed to learned effects, and they suggest a linkage to neurobiological entities.”
 Now, does this study prove that these differences are the cause of sexual orientation?
 One study alone doesn’t do that.
 But it is very clear that the brains of straight people and gay people are different.
 Not only different, but straight men and lesbians share similarities and straight women and gay men share similarities.

 No comments: